nadavrot/memset_benchmark/README.md

 implementation.
 The repository contains a few utilities for testing and measuring the performance of memset.

+The memset implementation is only 100 LOC, and contains no inline assembly.

 The implementation of memset in this repository is around 25% faster than the glibc implementation.
 This is the geometric mean for sizes 0..512.
 It is also faster than the MacOS libc implementation, especially on small sizes.
 This is a